Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/integration-test-contract.rst

            .unwrap();
    }

-Note that for the deployment, you must use the ``chain`` created a few lines above, as opposed to the associated function on the |Chain|_ struct.
+Note that for the deployment, you must use the ``chain`` created a few lines above as opposed to the associated function on the |Chain|_ struct.
 Since deployment can fail, for example if the account doesn't have sufficient CCD to cover the cost, the method returns ``Result``, which is unwrapped.
 The struct returned has information about the energy used, transaction fee, and a |ModuleReference|_ that you use for initializing contracts.

 .. note::

    Some of the methods end with ``_v1`` to indicate that they only work for V1 smart contracts.
-   However, there are currently no concrete plans to add support for V0 smart contracts in this integration library.
+   There are currently no plans to add support for V0 smart contracts in this integration library.

 Initialize contracts
 --------------------